open-connectome-classes/StatConn-Spring-2015-Info/README.md

 ## homework

+ * read the article associated with each lecture before class
   * homework will be asking >=1 questions, answering >=1 questions, and either asking or answering an additional 2 questions,  before the *next* presentation
   * each question will be its own 'issue' in the corresponding github repo, this will ease grading
   * presenter has to address each question within a week of the due date of the question by responding to issues